What are hookworms?

 How are hookworm infections treated?

-Treatment is based on the parasite involved and the phase of disease the patient is in.
+Treatment is based on the parasite involved and the phase of the disease.

 - Topical thiabendazole may be used in early infection when larvae penetrate the skin and cause ground itch.
 Larvae are also susceptible to antihelminthic therapy.